uga-libraries/GitHub_Standards/Collaborative_Development_Workflow.md

 which will create a record of the decisions, and to notify them that an issue is ready to be reviewed.

 Use labels to organize issues functionally (e.g., same document, same kind of change), mark priority, and track progress (Review, Approved).
-The label "streamline" has been used for ideas to simplify the code but not change the functionality, which can be done during any sprint if there is extra time.
+We use the label "streamline" for ideas to simplify the code but not change the functionality, which can be done during any sprint if there is extra time.
-Track which ones are in the current sprint by assigning the issue to the developer.
+Track which issues are in the current sprint by assigning the issue to the developer.

 ### README

 This document summarizes the script and how to use it.
 Use the [Code README Template](Code_README_Standard.md) to organize the README.

-If the script is already public, add a note to the top of the README at the start of the development cycle indicating that it is undergoing development.
+If the GitHub repo is already public, add a note to the top of the README at the start of the development cycle indicating that it is undergoing development.
 If this is a new repository, add information to the README as you go about script arguments, dependencies, etc. to make it easier to finish the README at the end of the development cycle.